A Presence-Based® Community of Practice

 - A final, live coaching exam with a live client in front of the class and two assessors, for those interested in certification.

-- Documentation of certification as Presence-Based® Coach, and documentation of completion of ACTP requirements for ICF credentialing (dependent on completion of all requirements and successful live exam.)
+- Documentation of certification as Presence-Based® Coach, and documentation of completion of ACTP requirements for ICF credentialing (IMPORTANT: certification is NOT GUARANTEED, and is dependent on completion of all requirements and a successful live exam.)

 - Optional participation, during LIPCC, in PBC I and/or II retreats, at ridiculously low cost.